Summit Overview

 Program Summary

-The Society for Immunotherapy of Cancer (SITC) will host a summit on The Future of Neoadjuvant Clinical Trial Design on June 26, 2025.
-The virtual summit is a free, public event that features invited speakers, expert panel discussions, and attendee question and answer periods.
-The multi-stakeholder virtual summit will feature expert faculty presenters at the forefront of perioperative immunotherapy and clinical trial design.
-The SITC Summit on The Future of Neoadjuvant Clinical Trial Design will focus on two major topics: assessing the contribution of each treatment phase toward clinical efficacy and endpoints in clinical trials of neoadjuvant or perioperative immunotherapies for early-stage resectable cancers.
-These topics will be addressed through reviewing data and insights from recent clinical trials of immunotherapy in the neoadjuvant/perioperative setting including I-SPY, NeoCOAST-2, and others.
-The program will conclude with globally renowned faculty sharing state-of-the-art updates for a wide range of cancer types that have made unique contributions to understanding the biology and clinical development of neoadjuvant and perioperative therapies.
+The Society for Immunotherapy of Cancer (SITC) hosted a summit on The Future of Neoadjuvant Clinical Trial Design on June 26, 2025.
+The virtual summit was a free, public event that featured invited speakers, expert panel discussions, and attendee question and answer periods.
+The multi-stakeholder virtual summit featured expert faculty presenters at the forefront of perioperative immunotherapy and clinical trial design.
+The SITC Summit on The Future of Neoadjuvant Clinical Trial Design focused on two major topics: assessing the contribution of each treatment phase toward clinical efficacy and endpoints in clinical trials of neoadjuvant or perioperative immunotherapies for early-stage resectable cancers.
+These topics were addressed through reviewing data and insights from recent clinical trials of immunotherapy in the neoadjuvant/perioperative setting including I-SPY, NeoCOAST-2, and others.
+The program concluded with globally renowned faculty sharing state-of-the-art updates for a wide range of cancer types that have made unique contributions to understanding the biology and clinical development of neoadjuvant and perioperative therapies.

 Problem Statement